Understanding Shedding in Dogs

 While you cannot prevent your dog from shedding, there are a few ways you can manage it and make it comfortable for you and your dog.

-• Shedding tool: Short-haired or long-haired, all year round or seasonal shredder, you must use a shedding tool on your dog, it is one of the dog shedding remedies.
-Since it has stainless steel tines, a shedding tool helps in taking out the dead hair from the fur.
-Much before your dog sheds, a shedding tool will be useful in taking out dead hair from the undercoat.
+- De-Shedding tool: Short-haired or long-haired, all year-round or seasonal shredder, you must use a de-shedding tool like Andis Slicker comb, Trixie double-sided comb, or Trixie de-shedding gloves on your dog.
+They help in taking out the dead hair from the fur.
+Much before your dog sheds, a de-shedding tool will be useful in taking out dead hair from the undercoat.

-• Nutritious diet: To improve the quality of the hair follicles in your dog, it is essential to give your dog a rich, nutritious diet.
+- Nutritious diet: To improve the quality of the hair follicles in your dog, it is essential to give your dog a rich, nutritious diet.
 If the hair follicles are strong, there will be less shedding and the hair quality will be better.
+Besides the diet, regular supplements like Drools Hair & Coat supplement or My Beau Skin & Hair supplement should be incorporated in their diet.
+You can consult with Zigly vets on the dosage requirements

-• Bathing your dog: There are many dog shedding products available in the market that include shampoos as well.
-Bathing your dog with the right dog shampoo and after regular intervals helps in keeping your dog clean and removes dead hair in the process as well.
-A good shampoo and conditioner will wash and rinse the dog fur well and moisturise it which in turn helps in controlling shedding.
+- Bathing your dog: There are many dog shedding products available in the market that include shampoos as well.
+Bathing your dog with Fur Pro shampoo & conditioner once a week helps keep your dog clean and removes dead hair in the process as well.
+Besides this, you can also bring your doggo to Zigly Experience Center for a holistic bathing and grooming session.

 Hair Fall in Dogs: When to Worry?